 Stukeley mocks Tom Robinson in the above drawing.

 By the end of 1724, all the stones had been removed, and the land ploughed over.
-The site was found, from Stukeley’s description, in 1930.
-When it was excavated, not only were there the holes from the two, concentric, stone circles sketched by Stukeley (the diameter of the outer circle is about 40 metres), but there were also holes for six, concentric, rings of timber posts.
+The site was found, using Stukeley’s work as a guide, in 1930.
+When it was excavated, not only were there the holes from the two concentric stone circles sketched by Stukeley (the diameter of the outer circle is about 40 metres), but there were also holes for six concentric rings of timber posts.
 Interpreting the building sequence of this monument continues to keep archaeologists entertained.
-Some interpreters have suggested the postholes are the remains of roofed buildings (the same has been said of Woodhenge’s posthole rings), but it is probably fair to say that most archaeologists today are inclined to the view that they held free-standing posts.
+It has been suggested that the postholes are the remains of roofed buildings (the same has been said of Woodhenge’s posthole rings), but it is probably fair to say that most archaeologists today are inclined to the view that they held free-standing posts.
 Possibly the posts had timber lintels, or perhaps they were decorated in the fashion of totem-poles.